Crescent Cemetery - Updates & Changes

 • Double deep burial (1st vault buried below the 2nd vault).
 Not available in all locations.

-• Having a burial that starts after 3:30, or on a Saturday.
+• Having a burial on a Saturday.
 Sunday & Holidays we are closed.

 • Witnessing/participating in the burial process.